Esri/storymap-journal/README.md

 No, for technical reason at this time the builder can only be used in ArcGIS Online or Portal for ArcGIS.
 Let us know if you are interested, we can give you the technical details and help you modify the application to enable the builder.

-#### How to deploy the application on a webserver?
+#### How to deploy the application on a web server?
-If you are not familiar with webserver here is three solutions:
+If you are not familiar with web servers here is three solutions:
  * Use a free hosting service like [Dropbox](https://www.dropbox.com), you may have to [configure Dropbox to enable webpage hosting](https://www.dropbox.com/enable_public_folder)
  * On Windows or Mac OS, use a simple web server like [Mongoose](https://code.google.com/p/mongoose/)
  * Use the web server that comes with your Operating System.
 On windows this is Internet Information Services(IIS), if you have a `C:\inetpub\wwwroot` folder on your computer, you should be able to access it's content using `http://localhost`